How Much Does the Average Real Estate Agent Make?

 Your Income Might Depend On Your Niche

-The pay of a typical real estate agent varies by specialty.
+The average salary of a real estate agent varies by specialty.
 For example, a residential real estate agent may make less than a commercial real estate agent.

-In general, real estate earnings are typically between $130,000 and $180,000 per year.
+In general, a real estate agent's average salary is typically between $130,000 and $180,000 per year.
 However, some fields, such as property management or low-cost housing, have significantly lower incomes while others, like luxury homes or environmental properties, have considerably higher ones.

 Property management is a good option for those who want to make money every month instead of commissions, which could mean longer times between transactions.